meet the people working in the T&R lab

 Caleigh is a graduate of the University of Regina, where she obtained a Bachelor of Arts Honours in Psychology with a minor in Justice Studies.
 Her research interests focus on how children begin to reason about morality and come to understand the thoughts and motives of others as they age.
 Caleigh has had the opportunity to work abroad in both The Netherlands and Australia before returning to Canada this summer.
 In her free time, she enjoys working on pottery, training for a marathon, and keeping up with new developments in psychological research.

-Olivia is entering her fourth year at the University of Winnipeg, where she will be writing her thesis under the supervision of Dr. Brandon Goulding.
+Olivia is in her fourth year at the University of Winnipeg, where she is writing her thesis under the supervision of Dr. Brandon Goulding.
 In the TandR lab, Olivia is working on a project that investigates how children think about the possibility of events in real life, compared to playing pretend.
 Additionally, she is working on a project that examines how both adults and children think about order outside of the traditional count list.
 When she is not in the lab, Olivia enjoys crocheting, watching Jets games, and going to live shows and concerts!

 Cassidy is currently a fourth-year undergraduate student studying within the Psychology program at The University of Winnipeg.
 Her research interests focus on child development, specifically children’s learning styles, psychological well-being, and their beliefs about the future.
 Within the Thinking and Reasoning Lab, she is involved in a project examining children’s reasoning about future-oriented objects.
 In her free time, Cassidy enjoys reading, watching Winnipeg Jets hockey games, and spending time with her two dogs.